mcb1510/CNNs_blog/README.md

 **1.- Input Layer:** This layer receives the raw image data, typically represented as a three-dimensional matrix of pixel intensity values corresponding to the image’s height, width, and color channels (RGB).
 The input layer does not perform any computation; it simply feeds the pixel values to the next layer.

 **2.- Convolutional Layers:** This is the core building block of a CNN.
 It applies small, learnable filters (called kernels) that slide over the input image to detect localized features such as edges, corners, or gradients.
 Each filter produces a feature map that highlights where specific patterns occur in the image.
-By stacking multiple convolutional layers, the network learns hierarchical featuresfrom simple edges in early layers to more complex structures or objects in deeper ones.
+By stacking multiple convolutional layers, the network learns hierarchical features from simple edges in early layers to more complex structures or objects in deeper ones.

 **3.- Activation Layers:** After each convolution operation, an activation function introduces non-linearity into the model, enabling it to learn complex patterns.
 The most common activation function is the Rectified Linear Unit (ReLU), which replaces all negative values with zero.
 This helps the CNN converge faster (i.e., find optimal parameters efficiently) and prevents the vanishing gradient problem, a common issue where gradients become too small for effective learning in deep networks.